skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 he can recover them later.

 By this time the sun is going down.
-Eomer goes east through the woods to the backsmith's shop, which is a ten-minute walk.
+Eomer goes east through the woods to the blacksmith's shop, which is a ten-minute walk.
 Everyone else gathers at the tavern and waits with a glass of ale.
 (Skeeve has Tea, Enoch abstains.)